Cover The history behind the Philippine flag (Photo: Unsplash)

 Proper Positions

-As with any important national symbol, there is a proper way to position and display the Philippine flag.
+As with any essential national symbol, there is a proper way to position and display the Philippine flag.
 When in a horizontal position, the blue bicolour should be atop during times of peace.
 In times of war, the flag will be displayed upside down, with the red atop the blue.
-When in a vertical position, the blue side should be on the left (from the observer's perspective) during times of peace but on the right during times of war.
-Last May 2022, a billboard on EDSA recently made headlines when it showed president-elect Bongbong Marcos posing in front of the Philippine flag, with the red colour on the left, which should indicate a time of upheaval.
+When in a vertical position, the blue side should be on the left (from the observer’s perspective) during times of peace but on the right during times of war.
+Last May 2022, a billboard on EDSA recently made headlines when it showed President Ferdinand “Bongbong” Marcos Jr posing in front of the Philippine flag, with the red colour on the left, which should indicate a time of upheaval.

-Senator-elect, Robin Padilla, had also drawn flak last December 2021 for positioning the Philippine flag with the red on the left.
-In response, he commented that it was his daily reminder that he is at war "against poverty, corruption, and colonisation".
+Senator Robin Padilla also received criticism in December 2021 for positioning the Philippine flag with the red on the left.
+In response, he commented that it was his daily reminder that he is at war “against poverty, corruption, and colonisation”.

-Though many laypeople may not realise this, the Philippine flag comes with plenty of mandates and responsibilities.
+Many laypeople may not realise this, but the Philippine flag has many mandates and responsibilities.
 Republic Act 8491 outlines how to use and display the Philippine flag correctly.
 This coming Independence Day, it may be a good idea to familiarise yourself with it just as a simple acknowledgement of all the sacrifices that make this flag possible.

 NOW READ